 My most successful results have been achieved by virtually lying on the ground which can then be used to steady the camera.
 But on damp ground, it can produce unwanted side-effects unless of course you bring some waterproofing with you.

 Some recommend manual focus for close-up macro work, but for my limited set of results to date, I found AF was fine.
-I tend to go up to ISO 800 and stop down to about f8 and hope for the best in sunny conditions.
+I tend to go up to ISO 800 or even 1600 and stop down to about f8 to f11 and hope for the best in sunny conditions.
 A couple of my attempts have then been pleasingly sharp - probably beginners luck:

 Steve Covey based in Wiltshire uses a full frame Canon EOS5D with the Canon 100-400mm f5.6 zoom or the Canon 180mm f2.8 macro for close-up work.
 He likes the greater stand-off possible with the Canon 180mm macro lens but says that better lighting conditions are generally required for best results.
 He reports that use of extension tubes can give vignetting with his full frame EOS 5D.

 Alternatively, it is sometimes possible to place a

 taller stick in the same area and wait for it to be

 adopted by the target subject, but he adds that

 considerable patience and time is then needed.